 How are the scores calculated?

-The Long Island Sound report card compares 4 indicators (dissolved oxygen, nutrients, chlorophyll a, water clarity) to scientifically derived thresholds or goals.
+The Long Island Sound report card compares 4 indicators (dissolved oxygen, chlorophyll a, water clarity, dissolved organic carbon) to scientifically derived thresholds or goals.
 These indicators are combined into an Overall Health Index, which is presented as a subregion percent score.

 The oxygen dissolved in water is critical to the survival of fish and shellfish living in it.
 All of the living creatures in the water need oxygen to survive but as dissolved oxygen levels decrease, it becomes harder for animals to get the oxygen they need to survive.
 Low dissolved oxygen is often the result of eutrophication, which occurs when there are too many nutrients (such as nitrogen and phosphorus) in the water which cause dense algal blooms to grow.
 When the algae die and decompose, the decomposition process uses up dissolved oxygen in the water, reducing the oxygen available for fish, and other organisms, which may become stressed or even die.